LANAP Laser Periodontal Procedures

 The laser therapy works by targeting only diseased gum, which it discerns by the color.
 Diseased gums are darker than healthy gums.
 The laser is then used to agitate the healthy tissue, encouraging it to reattach to the bone.
 Because of the regrowth of this connective tissue, there is also a much lower chance of gum disease returning than with traditional surgery.

-Due to the ability of the laser to target and remove only diseased tissue, Dr. Culberson is able to help restore your periodontal health with less post-operative pain and fewer side effects than traditional surgery.
+Due to the ability of the laser to target and remove only diseased tissue, Drs.
+Culberson or Sobhani is able to help restore your periodontal health with less post-operative pain and fewer side effects than traditional surgery.
 This is in conjunction with a detailed postoperative oral hygieneand diet program that is described below.